Changissnz/goals/README.md

 from Star Wars before
 coming up with it.

-When the pice for labor
+When the price for labor
 is halved, then there
 can be two workers.
 Understand?
 Then "double